From Machine Learning for Business by Doug Hudgeon and Richard Nichol

 The goal of NLP is to be able to use computers to work with language as effectively as computers can work with numbers or variables.
 This is a hard problem because of the richness of language.
 The previous sentence is a good example of the difficulty of this problem.
 The term rich means something slightly different when referring to language than it does when referring to a person.
 And the sentence Well, that’s rich! may mean the opposite of how rich is used in other contexts.

 Scientists have worked on NLP since the advent of computing but it has only been recently that they’ve made significant strides.
 Up until recently, NLP focused on getting computers to understand the structure of each language.
-In English, a typical sentence has a subject, verb and an object, such as the sentence Sam throws the ball; whereas Japanese typically follows a subject, object, verb pattern.
-But the success of this approach was hampered by the mind-boggling number and variety of exceptions and slowed by the necessity to individually describe each different language—the same code you use for English NLP won’t work for Japanese NLP.
+In English, a typical sentence has a subject, verb, and object, such as the sentence Sam throws the ball; whereas Japanese typically follows a subject, object, verb pattern.
+But the success of this approach was hampered by the mind-boggling number and variety of exceptions and slowed by the necessity to individually describe each different language-the same code you use for English NLP won’t work for Japanese NLP.

 - It naturally handles exceptions and inconsistencies in language.